alparslanx/GameOfLife/README.md

 ## Running the tests

-We have 15 tests (21 assertions) that inspect the factory method and control the output.
+We have 17 tests (23 assertions) that inspect the factory method and control the output.

 ```
-phpunit
+phpunit tests
 ```

 If you get an answer like the following, everything is alright!

 ```
-OK (15 tests, 21 assertions)
+OK (17 tests, 23 assertions)
 ```